 Even as we are learning how mitochondrial injury is one of the common pathways to so many illnesses, we are also learning how to protect and defend ourselves.
 Getting a metabolic tune-up is not only possible, it’s also necessary for most of us to feel our best.
 Eating a colorful plant-based diet, reducing toxic exposures and getting adequate exercise are all key factors in protecting and restoring our energy metabolism to optimal function — and to enjoying the full, vibrant life force within our grasp.

 Mark Hyman, MD, is the medical director and founder of The UltraWellness Center in Lenox, Mass., and the former medical director at Canyon Ranch health resort.
 He has authored several best-selling books, including UltraMetabolism: The Simple Plan for Automatic Weight Loss (Scribner, 2006), UltraPrevention: The 6-Week Plan That Will Make You Healthy for Life (Scribner, 2003), and The UltraSimple Diet (Pocket Books, 2007).
 His latest book, The UltraMind Solution: Fix Your Broken Brain By Healing Your Body First (Scribner), will be published early next year.
 Dr. Hyman also is editor in chief of the peer-reviewed journal Alternative Therapies and is a leading expert in functional medicine.
-For more information, see www.ultrawellness.com/blog.
+For more information, visit www.ultrawellnesscenter.com.

 The Case of the Poisoned Doctor